jlbradley1844/jlbradley1844.github.io/_drafts/and-why-the-youth-group-never-worked.md

 "picket fence" stuff.
 I later married her.
 But unfortunately, I now live in the suburbs.

-In any event, I actually didn't expect this to work.
+In any event, I actually didn't expect computer dating to be _the_ answer.
 Being what I referred to in my earlier post as a "beta," I knew my strategy had to be an "all of the above" strategy - I had to get my numbers up or I would die a never-married.
-I had few friends and they weren't doing any better than I, so I couldn't count on setups.
+I had few friends and they weren't doing any better than I, so I couldn't count on setups or blind dates.
 That meant the usual suspects - meetups, religious groups, dance lessons, that sort of thing.

-In general, my numbers from there were really horrible.
+In general, I felt my numbers were really horrible.
 And it seemed a lot of other people weren't doing much better.
 However, at the time I didn't know much probability, and in spite of my background, not much about mathematical modeling.
 Had I bothered to do some, I would